-There is a large pool area with poolside bar near a small beach.
+There is a large pool area with a poolside bar near a small beach.
 This leads guests to the jetty with hotel shuttles, aka speedboats, that deliver guests to the award-winning, picturesque private island owned by the Four Seasons.

-The Four Seasons also has a stilted spa on site, offering various treatments for guests.
+The Four Seasons also has a stilted spa on-site, offering various treatments for guests.
 Build on stilts, one of the main offerings is turning off the spa music while being massaged in exchange for the sounds of the water beneath and birds tweeting outside.
 Bliss!

 Staying at the Four Seasons was a once in a lifetime trip.
 It was wonderful to explore another hotel on the island of Mauritius and one of my favourite parts was the giant bats flying overhead as I’d wander to the reception in the early evening.